Attributes-PHP/wp-fastendpoints/docs/docs/quick-start/tests/integration.md

 The following needs to happen in order to successfully run them:

 1. Load WordPress
-2. Replace the default _TestCase_ class with another with enhanced WordPress functionalities (e.g. to easily create users or posts)
+2. Replace the default _TestCase_ class with another one which eases testing in WordPress (e.g. to easily create users or posts)
 3. Create the REST server and boot it using the [`rest_api_init`](https://developer.wordpress.org/reference/hooks/rest_api_init/) hook